-24 Why are we raising the dam crest?
+22 Why are we raising the dam crest?
 Are we trying to store more water?

 The project will not increase the storage capacity of Anderson Reservoir.
 The capacity of the reservoir is determined by the height of the spillway, not the top, or crest, of the dam.
-The intent of raising the dam crest by seven feet is to prevent overtopping of the dam in the event of a Probable Maximum Flood (PMF), an extremely large storm event, but with a very low probability of occurrence.
-Both the Federal Energy Regulatory Commission and the California Division of Safety of Dams require that such an event be evaluated, and appropriate precautions incorporated, to avoid overtopping of the dam by the excessive runoff that such a storm would generate.
+The intent of raising the dam height by seven feet is to prevent overtopping of the dam in the event of the largest flood event that conceivably occur.
+Both the state and federal governments require that we account for such a storm in our design of the dam.
+Both the state and federal dam safety regulatory agencies require that such an event be evaluated, and appropriate precautions incorporated, to avoid overtopping of the dam by the excessive runoff that such a storm would generate.

-25 How will drinking water supplies be impacted when the reservoir is drained?
+23 How will drinking water supplies be impacted when the reservoir is drained?